-We support children's individualized development and provide the appropriate sources of support to further their grow with us.
+We support children's individualized development and provide the appropriate sources of support to further their growing abilities.
+Calm, comfortable, and a loving environment are the things infants need to grow with us.
 This can be done through our home-like environment and nurturing teachers.
 We provide familiar relationships and routines which help your child to feel safe and comfortable.
 We gently encourage skills in attunement, attachment and independence that allow children to grow at their own pace.
 To accomplish these goals, children are provided with inviting surroundings, a variety of materials and furniture for their size, activities designed to allow growth and finer development of motor skills and nurturing and experienced teachers.
 We proudly support the safe sleep methods the State of Colorado provides to ensure your child's comfort and safety.